Sixteen more years? Russian parliament backs move to keep Putin in power

 A former KGB officer, Putin is currently required by the constitution to step down in 2024 when his second sequential and fourth presidential term ends.
 But the amendment which he backed would formally reset his own presidential term tally to zero.
 Successors would face a two-term limit however.

-The 450-seat State Duma, the lower house of parliament, on Wednesday backed the term reset for Putin, along with other amendments to the constitution, by 383 votes, in a third and final reading.
-Nobody voted against; 43 lawmakers abstained.
+The 450-seat State Duma, the lower house of parliament, on Wednesday backed the term reset for Putin, along with other amendments to the constitution, by 383 votes, in a final reading.
+Nobody voted against.

-Hours later, the 170-seat Federation Council, the upper house of parliament, gave its approval by 160 votes to one with just three abstentions.
+Hours later, the 170-seat Federation Council, the upper house of parliament, gave its approval by 160 votes to one.

+“Vladimir Vladimirovich must have the right to run in new competitive nationwide elections,” said Valentina Matviyenko, the speaker of the upper house, calling the amendment timely.

+“Whether he exercises this right in 2024 or not is of course up to him, but he must have the right...
+We must recognize what was done by Vladimir Vladimirovoch Putin for the country’s development in the last 20 years.
+He has raised the country from its knees.”

-If, as Putin critics expect, regional parliaments and the constitutional court now give their blessing and the overall changes are backed in a nationwide vote in April, Putin would have the option to run again for president in 2024.
+If, as Putin critics expect, regional parliaments and the constitutional court now give their blessing and the overall changes are backed in a nationwide vote in April, Putin would have the legal option to run again for president in 2024.

 Were he to do that, and his health and electoral fortunes allowed, he could potentially stay in office for another two back-to-back six-year terms until 2036 at which point he would be 83 and have spent 36 years at the top of Russian politics.